amarinjs/sitio/_posts/2019-09-27-Netbrain-basics.md

 # NetBrain Essentials

-Netbrain is an adaptative network automation [platform](https://en.wikipedia.org/wiki/Computing_platform).
+Netbrain is a network automation [platform](https://en.wikipedia.org/wiki/Computing_platform).
 That brings dynamic maps and runbooks to our day to day IT operations.

 With this platform you can reduce metrics such as:
 - Mean time to repair (MTTR)
 - Mean time between failures (MTBF)
-- Mean time to discover a security incident
 - Mean time to contain or mitigate a security incident
 - Automating the provisioning of IT resources

 ## Dynamic Mapping